OBDS-Training/Help/content/en/docs/linux/introduction/index.md

 ### Working directory

-The current working directory is always indicated in the prompt of the Linux shell (highlighted in red below).
+The current working directory is always indicated in the prompt of the Linux shell.

+In the example below, the prompt initially indicates the working directory to be the home directory  (represented by the symbol `~`, highlighted in red below).
+After using the `cd` command to change directory, the prompt then indicates the new working directory.

 ![The prompt indicates the working directory.](prompt-working-directory.png)